ATryder/TEdit/Privacy.md

 ## Children's Privacy

-TEdit is a general software with functionalities that doesn't constrain the use of the software by any grade except otherwise stated in a policy or law guiding that locale. <hr>
+TEdit is a general software with functionalities that does not constrain the use of the software by any grade except otherwise stated in a policy or law guiding that locale. <hr>

 ## Changes To This Privacy Policy